FlashFunders/flash_flow/README.md

 the branch that you were conflicting with to be merged to master, merge master into your branch, and then try again to get your code into the merge branch.

-Then we discovered git rerere, which is the coolest feature of git that almost no one seems to have heard of.
+Then we discovered `git rerere`, which is [the coolest feature of git that almost no one seems to have heard of](https://git-scm.com/blog/2010/03/08/rerere.html).
 Basically what rerere does is remember how you resolved conflicts and auto-apply those patches when it notices the same conflicts.

 If your branch has a conflict with the `merge_branch` flash_flow will look for a rerere patch and apply that if it